CodeYourFuture/immersive-go-course/multiple-servers/README.md

 # Multiple servers

 Create file server to serve static HTML files.
 Create an API server that serves JSON from a database.
 Run the API and file server as two separate servers.
 Try to load the website & see CORS issue.
-Put apache in front of the file server and the API so they are on a single port and hostname.
+Put nginx in front of the file server and the API so they are on a single port and hostname.
 Learn about how to run services in VMs in the cloud.
 Replicate this local setup in the cloud on a single VM, with all services running on the same host.
 Route requests to the service.

 Timebox: 5 days

 Learning objectives:

 - Basic microservices ideas, separating concerns of services
-- Configure apache to talk to 2-3 copies of the API server
+- Configure nginx to talk to 2-3 copies of the API server
 - Some web security ideas (CORS)
 - Reverse proxy configuration, routing on path
 - Health checks